chiragverma/cypress-cucumber-docker/README.md

     Given I open Home Page
     When I fill the place input with "London"
-    And I fill the nextmonth checkin date "10" and checkout "14" and hit search And I select the room
-    Then I should be on Get A Room page
+    And I fill the nextmonth checkin date "10" and checkout "14" and hit search And I select the room and click on Book now button and confirm booking And I enter all payment details and click on pay now button Then I should be on Confirmed Booking Page
 ```

 Part 2 - Javascript code